Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Weakly regular subgroups

-\textbf{Case 2) The works \cite{ArSaSt}, \cite{CheCheDe3} and \cite{ZaBo}.} In \cite{ArSaSt} and \cite{CheCheDe3}, the authors obtain non-naturally reductive metrics $g$ on $G=SO(n)$, which are $G\times K$-invariant with $K=SO(k_1)\times SO(k_2)\times SO(k_3)$, $k_1+k_2+k_3=n$.
+\emph{Proof of Theorem \ref{extend}}.
+In \cite{ArSaSt} and \cite{CheCheDe3}, the authors obtain non-naturally reductive metrics $g$ on $G=SO(n)$, which are $G\times K$-invariant with $K=SO(k_1)\times SO(k_2)\times SO(k_3)$, $k_1+k_2+k_3=n$.
 For the non-naturally reductive metrics found in the aforementioned works, we have $k_i\geq 2$.
 Therefore, $n>4$ and thus $SO(n)$ is simple.
 The group $K$ is embedded as diagonal block-matrices in $G$.
 By Lemma \ref{aux}, the connected isometry group of $(G,g)$ is locally isomorphic to $G\times K^{\prime}$, where $K^{\prime}$ is a closed connected subgroup of $G$ with $K\subseteq K^{\prime}$.
 Assume initially that $K=K^{\prime}$.
-Along with the facts that any g.o. metric on $G/K$ is standard (\cite{ArSoSt1}) and $K$ is a weakly regular subgroup of $G$ whose Lie algebra is self-normalizing in $\fr{g}$ (Example \ref{examplee}), Theorem \ref{mainequiv} implies that $(G,g)$ is not a geodesic orbit manifold.
-Assume now that $K\subsetneq K^{\prime}$.
-The metrics in \cite{ArSaSt} and \cite{CheCheDe3} have the form
+Along with the facts that any g.o. metric on $G/K$ is standard (\cite{ArSoSt1}) and $K$ is a weakly regular subgroup of $G$ whose Lie algebra is self-normalizing in $\fr{g}$ (Example \ref{examplee}), it follows that any $\widetilde{G}$-g.o. metric on the universal cover $\widetilde{G}/\widetilde{N^0(K)}$ is standard.
+By, Proposition \ref{UnivCover}, any $G$-g.o. metric on $G/N^0(K)$ is standard.
+Theorem \ref{ulcorol2} then implies that $(G,g)$ is not a $G\times K$-g.o. manifold.
+Since $G\times K$ is locally the isometry group of $(G,g)$, it follows that $(G,g)$ is not a g.o. manifold.